Did you suffer an aortic aneurysm after taking Levaquin?

 With recent studies linking the antibiotic medications to aortic aneurysms and dissections, new lawsuits and claims are being filed in 2016 by those harmed by the popular drugs.

-The Hood National Law Group is currently investigating cases for a potential lawsuit against the makers of Levaquin, corporate giant Johnson & Johnson and its pharmaceutical division Janssen.
+National Injury Help is currently investigating cases for a potential lawsuit against the makers of Levaquin, corporate giant Johnson & Johnson and its pharmaceutical division Janssen.

 Other lawsuits are possibly forming against the makers of other popular fluoroquinolone antibiotics, including Cipro.